cellml/libcellml/docs/dev_setup.rst

 * `Ubuntu <https://en.wikipedia.org/wiki/Ubuntu>`__ (and other `Linux <https://en.wikipedia.org/wiki/Linux>`__ distributions) `Git <https://git-scm.com/>`__ can be installed using the package manager with the command ``sudo apt-get install git``.
 * `macOS <https://en.wikipedia.org/wiki/MacOS>`__ `Git <https://git-scm.com/>`__ is pre-installed and available from the command line.

 .. _devsetup_cmake:

 CMake
 -----

 `CMake <https://cmake.org/>`__ is the cross-platform family of tools designed to build, test and package software.
-`CMake <https://cmake.org/>`__ is used to control the software compilation process using simple platform and compiler independent configuration files, and to generate native makefiles and workspaces that can be used in the compiler environment of your choice.
+CMake is used to control the software compilation process using simple platform and compiler independent configuration files, and to generate native makefiles and workspaces that can be used in the compiler environment of your choice.
+Note that CMake version 3.2 or later is required to configure libCellML.

-Again, installation of `CMake <https://cmake.org/>`__ is particular to each operating system.
+Again, installation of CMake is particular to each operating system.
 For `Ubuntu <https://en.wikipedia.org/wiki/Ubuntu>`__ (and other `Linux <https://en.wikipedia.org/wiki/Linux>`__ distributions), `CMake <https://cmake.org/>`__ can be installed using the package manager with the command ``sudo apt-get install cmake``.
 For `Windows <https://en.wikipedia.org/wiki/Microsoft_Windows>`__ and `macOS <https://en.wikipedia.org/wiki/MacOS>`__, `CMake <https://cmake.org/>`__ provides `installation binaries <https://cmake.org/download/>`__.
 Choose the binary appropriate for your operating system and follow the installation instructions.